What's different about Embedded?

 Today, many embedded systems have powerful CPUs, more than adequate memory and well connected communications capabilities.
-Many run mainstay operating systems such as 32-bit Linux.
+Many run mainstay operating systems such as 32 or 64-bit Linux.
 So there really are two embedded worlds:

 - Tiny embedded (8 & 16 bit micro-controllers)

 - The embedded rest (with 32/64 bit CPUs)

 To illustrate the point, I’ve been playing with my new iPhone and did some benchmarks.
 I use a Macbook Pro notebook with a fast Intel CPU.
 Without boring you with too much detail, the iPhone benchmarks at about 1/2 the speed of the Macbook.
 This is pretty respectable for a phone.